lunardoggo/StartOptions/README.md

     StartOptionParser(IEnumerable<StartOptionGroup> groups, IEnumerable<StartOption> grouplessOptions)

-An `AbstractApplication` is a base type that creates a StartOptionParser and handles its output.
+An `AbstractApplication` is a base type that creates a StartOptionParser, passes your applications commandline arguments to it and handles its output.
 You must override the following methods:

     protected abstract void PrintHelpPage(StartOptionParserSettings settings, IEnumerable<HelpOption> helpOptions, IEnumerable<StartOptionGroup> groups, IEnumerable<StartOption> grouplessOptions); //Print your help-page if the commandline arguments containes a HelpOption protected abstract void Run(StartOptionGroup selectedGroup, IEnumerable<StartOption> selectedGrouplessOptions); //Run your application code with the parsed StartOptionGroup and groupless StartOptions